aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

-\paragraph*{Cloud versus in-house hosting} In Section \ref{sec:ainow}, we discussed how one of the enablers of the current AI spring is the existence of fast GPUs.
+\paragraph*{Cloud versus in-house hosting} In Section \ref{sec:ainow}, one of the enablers of the current AI spring was discussed, namely the existence of fast GPUs.
 GPUs are processing units optimized for the matrix calculations needed when training neural networks.
-We should consider the GPU requirements in terms of equipment for each AI problem statement.
-Depending on the data size and problem score, we may need a significant number of powerful GPUs to train our models.
-There are two broad strategies to follow: renting cloud servers such as Elastic Compute Cloud\footnote{\url{https://aws.amazon.com/ec2}} or Google Compute Engine\footnote{\url{https://cloud.google.com/compute}}, or buying equipment and running the models in-house.
-A detailed cost analysis such as that by \citet{emeras2016amazon} can offer valuable insights for making an informed decision. \citet{emeras2016amazon} point out that running the equipment onsite comes with two types of costs: CApital EXpense (capex), and OPerating EXpenses (opex).
+The GPU equipment requirements should be considered for each AI problem statement.
+Depending on the data size and problem score, a significant number of powerful GPUs may be needed to train the models.
+There are two broad strategies to follow: 1) renting cloud servers such as Elastic Compute Cloud\footnote{\url{https://aws.amazon.com/ec2}} or Google Compute Engine\footnote{\url{https://cloud.google.com/compute}}, versus 2) buying equipment and running the models in-house.
+A detailed cost analysis such as that proposed by \citet{emeras2016amazon} can offer valuable insights for making an informed decision. \citet{emeras2016amazon} point out that running the equipment onsite comes with two types of costs: CApital EXpense (capex), and OPerating EXpenses (opex).
 The former consists of buying machines, storage, interconnecting them, purchasing other room equipment such as cooling, and security.
 The latter includes the manpower to administrate and operate the machines, energy use, support, and software licences.
 It is no small investment to set up GPU equipment within the organization.
 Hence, cloud services may offer a quick and cheap path to powerful and scalable GPU power, especially in the early phases of AI projects.

 Finally, organizations do not always need the most powerful GPUs in terms of processing power.
 Recent GPUs, like NVIDIA's Jetson \citep{tang2017enabling}, are ultra-low-power, small devices that can be integrated in Internet of Things (IoT) devices.
 Depending on the organization's products and use-cases, such devices may be considered to train AI models on small consumer IoT devices.